jaclu/tmux-power-zoom/README.md

 panes.
 Hitting Smart Zoom again unzooms and move the pane back to it's original location.
 The temp window closes, if no other panes are present.

-The temp windows name uses title and ID of the zoomed pane, so that if other panes were open and left running, there is a hint about the purpose of that window.
+The temp windows name uses ID of the zoomed pane, so that if other panes were open and left running, there is a hint about the purpose of that window.